Zoryna/google-books/README.md

 Other instructions on setting up the dependency: https://mvnrepository.com/artifact/com.googlecode.json-simple/json-simple/1.1.1

-To run the program, if you are using an IDE you can select the BooksDriver.java file and press the green arrow icon to run the file.
+To run the program, use an IDE and select the BooksDriver.java file and press the green arrow icon to run the file.

 ## Authors